-Column 1 lists ICD-O histology term and code for specific histologies which do not have subtypes/variants.
-Column 2 lists synonyms for the specific term.
+Column 1 lists ICD-O histology term or NOS term and C-code if appropriate Column 2 lists ICD-O code for cases diagnosed prior to 1/1/2021 and stated to be malignant (/3) Column 3 lists ICD-O code for cases diagnosed 1/1/2021 forward Column 4 lists synonyms for the specific term.
 Synonyms have the same ICD-O code as the specific term.